 Date Night Menu

 The nuances of cooking for a date are endless.
-Serve too few courses you’ll seem amateur, and dinner’ll be over in 30 minutes.
-Serve three courses and you scream desperate for sex and trying too hard.
-Not to mention the need to opt for a menu that’s quick to cook and assemble, so you don’t spend the evening with your face inside a pan, whilst simultaneously making you look like a pro.
+Serve too few courses you’ll seem amateur and dinner will be over in 30 minutes, whilst too many screams desperate for sex and trying too hard.
+Then there’s the need to opt for a menu that’s quick to cook and assemble, so you don’t spend the evening with your face inside a pan, whilst simultaneously making you look like a pro.

 Short of going for a Deliveroo in disguise, it’s a nightmare.
 Enter stage right – our foolproof date night menu.